FAR-Lab/Interactive-Lab-Hub/Lab 2/README.md

 It is worth spending a little time thinking about how you mark time, and what would be useful in a clock of your own design.

 ## Acknowledgements and References
+### Collaboration
 For this lab, I worked with Snigdha Singhania (ss4224).
 We worked in tandem on this project with group brainstorming as well as the actual building.
 Our writeups cover much of the same material.
 Hers can be found here: https://github.com/singhaniasnigdha/Interactive-Lab-Hub/tree/Spring2021/Lab%202

+### Distribution of Work
+I've listed the tasks that each of us tackled below.
+For the initial setup stage of the project, we completed the steps individually.
+* Sam:
+ * Brainstormed w/ Snigdha for approach
+ * Figured out the hardware aspects with connecting the boards to the Pi via I2C
+ * Wrote the code for the "goodnight", "dinner time", and "wine time" events
+ * Figured out how the rotary encoder worked
+* Snigdha:
+ * Brianstormed w/ Sam for approach
+ * Wrote the code for the "soccer" event
+ * Figured out how to use the joystick
+ * Edited and compiled the demo videos
+ * Made gifs of our process
+ * Sketched out our revised concept

+### References
 A good deal of the images for our project were taken from external sources.
 These are credited below:
 * Adafruit and Sparkfun API References were incredibly helpful for this lab
 * [Sunrise Graphics](https://www.youtube.com/watch?v=JEEbmkDEQek)